-PS: It also works in 64-bit Windows versions.
+It works in both 32-bit as well as 64-bit Windows versions.

 NOTE: If you face problem while formatting the USB drive, click on "Options" button and then select "QUICK" option.

-You can also take a look at some other similar free tools to create bootable USB drives to install Windows using following link:
+You can also take a look at some other similar freeware to create bootable USB drives to install Windows at following link: